-The comprehensive examinations for advanced degrees, required by the Graduate College (Manual, X, H, J, and XII, J) will be administered as follows:
+The comprehensive examinations for advanced degree, required by the Graduate College (Manual, X, H, J, and XII, J) will be administered as follows:

-A. Examination Guidelines for the Master of Arts degree in French without thesis.
+A. Examination Guidelines for the Master of Arts Degree in French without Thesis

 At the beginning of the term in which the candidate is expected to complete the minimum 30 semester hours of course work, he or she files a request for the M.A. examination using the form attached to the M.A. list.
-This examination will be scheduled around February 1.
-It includes a written and an oral part, and is conducted by an examining committee composed of three faculty members of the department.
+This examination will be scheduled for the middle of the spring semester.
+It includes a written and an oral part and is conducted by an examination committee composed of three faculty members of the department.
+Students will take their written comprehensive exams via an ICON site managed by the DWLLC Graduate Program Coordinator.
+This will allow them to take their written exams at the time and location of their choice during a specified period of time.
+The examination committee will consult with other members of the faculty in formulating questions.
 M.A. students should not expect to have taken courses in each of the areas of the examination.
 While courses do help in preparing for the M.A. examination, they also provide students with the skills and tools necessary to read works of literature and criticism independently.
 The M.A. examination focuses on the student's ability to read, understand, and draw conclusions from texts using the tools of literary history and criticism.
 The entire examination is written and conducted in French.